The Hourglass Effect in Hierarchical Dependency Networks: Case studies

-\revision{ Figure~\ref{fig:core-locations-heatmap} is a visualization of the Rat metabolic dependency network that places vertices in the vertical direction based on their location metric (see caption for more details about this visualization).
+Figure~\ref{fig:core-locations-heatmap} is a visualization of the Rat metabolic dependency network that places vertices in the vertical direction based on their location metric (see caption for more details about this visualization).
 Note that the highest path centrality vertices tend to be at intermediate locations -- but some of the sources and targets in this network also have high path centrality.
 Also, about half of the core vertices are located close to the center of the network (location=0.5), while the rest are closer to sources or targets.
-The path centrality and the weight of each core vertex are shown in Table~\ref{tab:core-nodes-rat}. }
+The path centrality and the weight of each core vertex are shown in Table~\ref{tab:core-nodes-rat}.
+The location of the core vertices varies significantly across different networks.
+Similar visualizations for the other five networks are given in Figure~\ref{fig:heatmap-othernets}.

-Finally, Figure~\ref{fig:tau-effect-real} examines the effect of the path coverage threshold $\tau$ on the resulting H-score.
-As expected, if we require that the core covers a higher fraction of ST-paths the core will need to be larger, and the H-score will be lower.
-In particular, the H-score drops significantly below one only if $\tau$ is greater than 80\% (for metabolic networks), 90\% (for call-graphs), or 95\% (for citation networks).